AgencyGives/agency-app/README.md

 (carbon monoxide and ozone), preprocess them as above, and then combine them to produce a combine AGENCY index that represents a more holistic view of air quality.

 We chose one country to limit the scale of the data we work with.
-And chose the USA, as it is the most widely recognized country.
+And chose the USA.
 (We also considered Europe, but that would involve 30+ different API calls, so we started with the simpler one).

 ## Hexagons